All Episodes

 I just wanted to kind of share something.

-I'm not sure that a lot of your viewers or a lot of your listeners are are really aware of.
+I'm not sure that a lot of your viewers or a lot of your listeners are really aware of.

 You know what the number one greenhouse gas is in the atmosphere?

-The number the number one greenhouse vapor.
+The number one greenhouse gas vapor.

 Right, right.